How Do Interest Rates Work?

 There’s special significance in understanding fixed vs. variable interest rates.
 One is predictable; the other isn’t.
 In some situations, one is preferable over the other.
 Here’s a look at what makes them different.

-- Fixed interest rates.
-Fixed interest rates don’t change over time.
+- Fixed interest rates don’t change over time.
 They’re agreed upon at the outset of an investment.
 For example, if you take out a 30-year mortgage with a 3.25% fixed interest rate, that rate will remain the same for the next 30 years, through the term of your loan.
-The same goes for a fixed-rate bond and similar investment vehicles.
+The same goes for fixed-rate bonds and similar investment vehicles.

-- Variable interest rates.
-Variable interest rates are subject to fluctuations dependent on market forces.
-Rates tend to be lower during times of economic hardship and higher during stable periods, to encourage borrowers.
-These are sometimes called adjustable or floating rates, and can range several percentages over the term of the investment.
+- Variable interest rates are subject to fluctuations and dependent on market forces.
+To encourage borrowing, rates tend to be lower during times of economic hardship and higher during stable periods.
+These are sometimes called adjustable or floating rates and can vary by several percentage points over the term of the investment.

 There are also annual percentage rates (APRs), which typically involve credit purchases.
 This is interest expressed annually on the total cost of the loan.

-Typically, variable interest rates assume more risk, but have the potential to be lower (or higher) than the average prime rate at the time of agreement.
-Conversely, fixed rates are stable and predictable, but aren’t always prime.
+Variable interest rates typically involve more risk and more reward because they have the potential to swing above or below the average prime rate at the time of agreement.
+Conversely, fixed rates are stable and predictable, but they aren’t always prime.

 An interest rate becomes a powerful tool when compounding comes into the mix.
 If you choose to reinvest interest payments back into the principal balance, that balance is able to generate higher interest payments.
-This continuous reinvestment cycle greats exponential growth—even if the interest rate remains unchanged.
-This is how most investments accumulate wealth over time, regardless of if the rate of return is a fixed or variable percentage.
+This continuous reinvestment cycle creates exponential growth – even if the interest rate remains unchanged.
+This is how most investments accumulate wealth over time, regardless of whether the rate of return is a fixed or variable percentage.

 To see the power of compound interest at work, check out our investment calculator.
-You’ll have the ability to plug-and-play different variables to get a better understanding of how compound interest exponentially grows an investment.
+You’ll have the ability to plug in different variables to get a better understanding of how compound interest exponentially grows an investment.

 The Relationship Between Principal and Interest Rate

-Interest rates by themselves are just numbers.
-They only become powerful when you pair them with a principal amount.
-Then, you’ve got the missing part of the equation for what you’ll earn or owe, depending on whether you’re investing or borrowing.
+An interest rate by itself is just a numbers.
+It becomes powerful only when you pair it with a principal amount.
+Then you’ve got the missing part of the equation for what you’ll earn or owe, depending on whether you’re investing or borrowing.

 Take a look at a few examples of how principal and interest rate play off of each other over a 30-year period:

-As you can see, the higher the interest rate, the more powerful the compounding is.
+As you can see, the higher the interest rate, the more powerful the compounding.
 Likewise, the higher the investment amount, the larger the accumulation opportunity.
-Interest rate has more power when it comes to compounding, but without a principal investment, it takes longer to ramp up.
+An interest rate has more power if it’s being compounded, but without a sizeable principal investment, it will take longer for the return to ramp up.

 Interest Rates Affect How You Spend and Save

 To learn more, sign up for the Investment U e-letter below.
-This daily newsletter is packed with expert insights, stock tips, and financial education for absolutely free.
+This daily newsletter is packed with expert insights, stock tips, and financial education, and it’s absolutely free.

 As you consider what to do with your debt or investment income, pay attention to interest rates.
 Look for low rates if you’re borrowing; seek out strong rates if you’re lending.
 Do what you can to maximize the power of interest as it pertains to your situation.
-While less-informed investors focus on principal, you can focus on interest and get the results you want quicker.
+While less informed investors focus on principal, you can focus on interest and more quickly get the results you want.